-I’ve just returned from a 2 month silent meditation retreat.
+I’ve done my fair share of retreats.
+Not long ago, I participated in a 2 month silent meditation retreat.
 It’s always amazing to me the profound shifts that occur from just sitting around for a couple of months.
 Whenever I go on a long retreat, people are curious.
 Admittedly, it’s a bit of a bizarre thing to do: to extract oneself from society, stop talking, and observe one’s mind, all day everyday, weeks on end.

 Here are some frequently asked questions about silent meditation retreat:

 Q. Why would anyone want to sit in silence for 2 months?

 When you reduce outer distractions to focus more on the inner world, mind gets more quiet and subtle.
 It’s like turning down the volume on the TV when you are trying to focus on your phone call.
 The chatter coming in from the outer world lessens, so you can focus more on the stillness, silence, and spaciousness that is the hallmark of our mind when it is not drowning in distraction.
 You learn to recognize – and rest in – the back ground from which all thoughts arise, so you can shift your focus from busy-ness to spaciousness.
 This in itself is a huge shift.

 Spend time at that level of awareness and you start how your thoughts cloud your perception so that you can’t see what is true.
 It’s so easy to believe our thoughts.
 But our thoughts are often misleading, and based on preconceptions that don’t accurately represent reality.

 Sitting in meditation allows you to slow down your thoughts enough to see what you are telling yourself, and decide whether or not it is true.
 So you learn to make friends with your mind.